-For your convenience, Residence Life has partnered with Campus Lofts to rent lofts to students.
+For your convenience, Residence Life has partnered with College Products to rent lofts to students.

 Adrian College accepts no responsibility for the safety of a loft.
 It is constructed and used at your own risk.
 The College does not provide any services for construction, sale, or disposal of lofts.